-3) Set enough money aside to cover closing costs without having to forgo eating for a couple of months.
+2) Set enough money aside to cover closing costs

 You’ve put together a down payment.
 Be aware that there is also a long list of expenses you may have to pay at closing, depending on where you live and who your lender is.
 Closing costs can add up to between two and six percent of your loan, so ask your lender to give you a Good Faith Estimate of the loan-related fees you’ll have to pay.
 Get your real estate agent to compile a list of other expenses.